apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 It is common to customize or extend the functionality of CAS by developing Java components that implement CAS APIs or to include third-party source by Maven dependency references.
-Including third-party source is trivial; simply include the relevant dependency in the overlay `pom.xml` file.
+Including third-party source is trivial; simply include the relevant dependency in the overlay `pom.xml` or `build.gradle` file.
 In order to include custom Java source, it should be included under a `src/java/main` directory in the overlay project source tree.

     ├── src